geminerald/peakwellness/README.md

 * On the Services page they are shown the basic services offered and directed to Book Now - this button will take them to the Contact page where they can contact the client to book an appointment.
 * If they are browsing various optoins they can view the pricelist page from any page using the nav link at the top of all pages, this will take them to the prices page which will give them a more detailed breakdown of all the times and services available.

-As part of this design process I used [Figma](https://www.figma.com) to structure the layout of the site and the pages.
-The design process changed many of the ideas.
+As part of this design process I used [Figma](https://www.figma.com) to structure the layout of the site and the individual pages.

 Features
 ------------------